-Poets Reading the News is a non-profit digital publication and performance series bridging journalism and poetry, cofounded with Jenna Spagnolo in September 2016.
-The digital platform has thus far highlighted hundreds of stories from international writers, ranging from Pulitzer Prize-winning journalists and world-renowned poets to academics and emergent writers.
-Notable contributors include Joy Harjo, Craig Santos Perez, Lauren Camp, Philip Metres and Jeffrey Cyphers Wright.
+Poets Reading the News is a non-profit digital publication bridging journalism and poetry launched in September 2016.
+We also host workshops and a dynamic performance series.
 Our mission is to enact poetry’s vital cultural function as a processor for violence, cultural complexity, and political change.
-Moving coverage of the Oakland Ghostship Fire, gun violence, the Trump presidency, climate change, #MeToo, and international conflict has attracted a devoted audience on social media and at live events.
+Moving coverage of the Oakland Ghostship fire, gun violence, the Trump presidency, climate change, #MeToo, and international conflict has attracted a devoted audience on social media and at live events.